 Illness anxiety disorder

-If you have a medical condition or you're at high risk of developing one, you become consumed with worry.
-You may experience excessive anxiety that a body sensation associated with a known illness signals a much greater threat than actually exists.
-This excessive anxiety — rather than the physical symptom itself — results in severe distress that can be disabling.
+You may experience extreme anxiety that body sensations, such as muscle twitching or fatigue, are associated with a specific, serious illness.
+This excessive anxiety — rather than the physical symptom itself — results in severe distress that can disrupt your life.

 Illness anxiety disorder is a long-term condition that can fluctuate in severity.
 It may increase with age or during times of stress.
 But psychological counseling (psychotherapy) and sometimes medication can help ease your worries.

-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, published by the American Psychiatric Association, no longer includes hypochondriasis — also called hypochondria — as a diagnosis.
-Instead, people previously diagnosed with hypochondriasis may be classified as having one of these disorders:
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, no longer includes hypochondriasis — also called hypochondria — as a diagnosis.
+Instead, people previously diagnosed with hypochondriasis may be diagnosed as having illness anxiety disorder, in which the focus of the fear and worry is on uncomfortable or unusual physical sensations being an indication of a serious medical condition.

 - Being preoccupied with having or getting a serious disease or health condition